 Google’s former Vice President of People Operations, Laszlo Bock said in an interview that Google spends 2x what the average company does on recruiting.
 They quickly picked up on what many companies are still learning—if you want to make more money over the course of time, you have to spend more on talent in the beginning stages of building a company.
 Hiring the highest quality candidates from the start is one of Google’s biggest keys to success.

-Need more help budgeting for 2017 recruiting?
+Need more help building your recruiting budget?
 We have just the resource.
 Get your copy:

 And moreover, branding actually matters to candidates.
 About 11% of job seekers said they would decline a job offer from an employer with a bad reputation–even if they were unemployed.
 While 11% seems like a small number, keep that figure in mind when recruiting in a competitive landscape or trying to source in-demand skills.
 Failing to invest in employer brand means you could be missing out on talented candidates who actually need work.